OrdinaryMagician/saya_m/README.md

 The weapon that brought **Ninnacht Armaments** to ruin, the most disastrous thing ever conceived.
 Its very existence is a mistake.
 A fully automatic 12-gauge shotgun with a 12 shot drum magazine that requires full gun disassembly to replace.
 Only a couple prototypes were made.
 Ex-CEO **James Heinen-Bradstenfeldt** suggested at the time that should any remaining prototypes be found, they must immediately be dropped into an active volcano.

 **Saya** will simply throw it away after those 12 shots.
 If you keep it idle for a while, she'll throw it away on her own anyway because it sucks.
 She also refuses to put it into her inventory, so switching from it also throws it away.
 She will not pick it back up again afterwards, and you will never see it spawn ever again.
-Any further Blurspheres you encounter will be replaced by cookies.
+Any further Blurspheres you encounter will be replaced by grenades.

 ## Spellcasting